 First, is MP2 right for you?

-At the same time, there is a lock-in period of 5 years.
+However, there is a lock-in period of 5 years.
 While you can withdraw any time, you can get back the savings but the dividends that would be issued to your account may not be the full rate.

-But how can you make the most out of MP2?
+Making the most out of MP2

-In this article, I am going to try to answer three things.
-Do you get bigger returns when saving monthly or annually?
-Should you invest one-time or regularly?
-Would it make sense to get the dividends every year or at the end of lock-in period?
+- Would it make sense to get the dividends every year or at the end of lock-in period?

 MP2: monthly versus annually